Selena Gomez Watches The Super Bowl Without The Weeknd?

 — Selena Gomez News (@SelenaHQ) February 6, 2017

-Selena Gomez and The Weeknd went public with their romance in Santa Monica, California last month after a romantic dinner at Giorgio Baldi restaurant.
+Selena Gomez and The Weeknd went public with their romance in Santa Monica, California, last month after a romantic dinner at Giorgio Baldi restaurant.
 Then, for several days, they appeared together in Los Angeles, where they were spotted enjoying a night out with friends, including Jaden Smith and French Montana, at Dave & Busters.
 A short time later, Selena Gomez and The Weeknd further confirmed their romance when they traveled to Italy.

 During their trip to Italy, Selena Gomez and The Weeknd were spotted looking cozy with one another as they took in the sights of numerous locations in Venice and Florence.

-Although Selena Gomez and The Weeknd weren’t seen together on Sunday night as the “Hands to Myself” singer watched the New England Patriots beat the Atlanta Falcons in overtime, the couple has stepped out together at least once since returning to The States after their European vacation.
+Although Selena Gomez and The Weeknd weren’t seen together on Sunday night as the “Hands to Myself” singer watched the New England Patriots beat the Atlanta Falcons in overtime, the couple has stepped out together at least once since returning to the States after their European vacation.

 “For The Weeknd, no place says love more than Italy and that’s one of the reasons he wanted to spend time there with Selena [Gomez],” an insider explained to Hollywood Life at the end of last month.
 “With all the hate that’s going on with Donald Trump being President, he just wanted to get the f**k out and be surrounded with love and beauty and Selena gave him all of that and more!”